PathoSyn: Imaging-Pathology MRI Synthesis via Disentangled Deviation Diffusion: Experimental Evaluation

 \subsection{Downstream Evaluation Protocol}

-Tab.~\ref{tab:segmentation} summarizes the segmentation performance (Dice Similarity Coefficient) across four distinct learning regimes, ranging from fully supervised to unsupervised configurations.
-The results indicate that the inclusion of PathoSyn: Diff synthetic data leads to a consistent and statistically significant improvement ($p < 0.01$) in all evaluated architectures.
-Specifically, on the \textit{nnU-Net} supervised baseline, PathoSyn: Diff achieves a mean Dice score of $0.845 \pm 0.021$, outperforming the ``No Augmentation'' baseline by an absolute margin of $+6.5\%$.
-As shown in Tab.~\ref{tab:segmentation}, the performance gains are not limited to supervised models; in the unsupervised \textit{Contra-Seg} regime, our diffusion-based approach yields a $+5.5\%$ improvement over the ``No Augmentation'' baseline, suggesting that PathoSyn effectively captures the underlying pathological manifold in a way that remains useful even without explicit voxel-level labels.
-Furthermore, the reduced standard deviation observed in the PathoSyn cohorts suggests that our disentangled deviation-space modeling provides more consistent and stable training signals compared to holistic synthesis methods like \textit{Brain-LDM}, which can occasionally introduce anatomical artifacts.
+Tab.~\ref{tab:segmentation} summarizes Dice segmentation performance across four learning regimes, from fully supervised to unsupervised.
+Adding PathoSyn: Diff synthetic data yields consistent, statistically significant improvements ($p < 0.01$) for all architectures.
+On the supervised \textit{nnU-Net} baseline, PathoSyn: Diff reaches $0.845 \pm 0.021$ Dice, an absolute gain of $+6.5\%$ over ``No Augmentation.''
+In the unsupervised \textit{Contra-Seg} regime, it improves performance by $+5.5\%$, indicating that PathoSyn effectively models the pathological manifold even without voxel-level labels.
+The lower standard deviation in PathoSyn cohorts further suggests that our disentangled deviation-space modeling provides more stable training signals than holistic methods like \textit{Brain-LDM}, which may introduce anatomical artifacts.